 Babies who have very low weight at birth (less than 1,500 grams, or 3.3 pounds) face infant mortality rates more than 100 times that of their heavier peers (more than 2,500 grams, or 5.5 pounds).
-Mortality among slightly heavier, but still low birthweight babies (between 1,500 and 2,499 grams) is much lower (13 per 1,000), though still 15 times higher than the mortality of babies who are born above that weight (2 per 1,000).
+Mortality among slightly heavier, but still low birthweight babies (between 1,500 and 2,499 grams) is much lower (13 per 1,000), though still considerably higher than the mortality of babies who are born above that weight (2 per 1,000).
 Risk factors for low and very low birthweight include multiple births (more than one fetus carried to term), maternal smoking, low maternal weight gain or low pre-pregnancy weight, maternal or fetal stress, infections, and violence toward the pregnant woman.

 Infants born at a low birthweight are also at increased risk of long-term disability and impaired development.
 Infants born weighing less than 2,500 grams are more likely than heavier infants to experience delayed motor and social development.
 Lower birthweight also increases a child’s likelihood of having a school-age learning disability, being enrolled in special education classes, having a lower IQ, and dropping out of high school., Risk for many of these outcomes increases substantially as birthweight decreases, with very low birthweight babies most at risk.
 Being born with a low birthweight also incurs enormous economic costs, including higher medical expenditures, special education and social service expenses, and decreased productivity in adulthood.,